Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Conclusion

 \section{Conclusion}

 This paper presents the first systematic and focused review of the security of emerging AI agent communication protocols at a time when the pace of industry adoption is much faster than the security maturity of the ecosystem.
 By bringing together scattered initial results and developing a standard taxonomy of security threats, we show that these protocols share common structural weaknesses in authentication, supply chain integrity, operational reliability, and so on.
-Specific vulnerabilities for MCP and A2A have already been documented in the literature, ranging from weak authentication and command ambiguity to inadequate token management and insecure login.
-However, for Agora and ANP, no security analysis has been published to date.
-However, through architectural reasoning, we identify a diverse set of previously unreported attack vectors, such as semantic drift exploitation and protocol fragmentation, that are based on the nature of their decentralized trust models and natural language-based interoperability.
+Specific vulnerabilities for MCP and A2A have already been documented in the literature; however, for Agora and ANP, no security analysis has been published to date.
+However, through architectural reasoning, we identify a diverse set of previously unreported attack vectors that are based on the nature of their decentralized trust models and natural language-based interoperability.

 In order to provide a more practical foundation for secure deployment, we proposed a risk assessment model of a lifecycle based on NIST and assessed threats in the different stages of protocols.
 Our findings indicate that these protocols are not only subjected to individual attacks but also have some systemic weaknesses due to undeveloped governance, inconsistent identity assumptions, and cross-protocol collaboration.
 Importantly, we complement the qualitative analysis with a measurement-driven case study on MCP that instantiates an operation stage weakness: when tool identity is not cryptographically bound to provider identity, cross-server tool collisions can yield wrong-provider tool execution under realistic resolver policies.
 By quantifying this misbinding as a violation rate across controlled trials, we demonstrate how a design-level ambiguity can translate into a concrete, reproducible security failure.
 These risks are becoming more consequential as AI agents expand to enterprise workflows, multi-vendor environments, and even financial operations.
 Our analysis tries to inform future researchers by predicting both established and emerging threats in order to develop strong, security-sensitive agentic ecologies.